charlesll/i-melt/README.md

 The **Dataset_visualization.ipynb** notebook shows the distribution of data in ternary plots.

-The preparation for Raman spectra is done in a notebook present in the data folder, see **Raman_prep_python.ipynb**.

 ## Training the networks

+### Hyperparameter tuning
-3,000 models were trained in the **Training_experiments.ipynb** notebook.
-The effect of the dataset size is also tested.
-Due to the large amount of calculations, training is best done on GPU.

-**Training takes ~24 hours or more on a Dell Precision 5251 equipped with a RTX 4000 NVIDIA GPU.**
+- A Random search experiment as well as the experiment about the dataset size are done in the **Training_experiments.ipynb** notebook.
+Due to the large amount of calculations, training is best done on GPU. *Training takes ~72 hours or more on a Dell Precision 5251 equipped with a RTX 4000 NVIDIA GPU.*

-The notebook **Training_single_forexampleonly.ipynb** allows training a single network, and is useful to play around.
+- The **Training_BO.ipynb** notebook allows to perform Bayesian Optimization for hyperparameter selection using AX plateform.

+### Training candidates

+The notebook **Training_Candidates.ipynb** allows training 50 networks with the selected architecture and selects the 10 best, which are saved in ./model/best/ and used for future predictions.

 ## Repeating the result analysis

-Analysis of training results is done in two steps:
+Analysis of results and predictions from the 10 best trained networks is done in several steps:

-- First, run the **Results_experiments.ipynb** notebook, which will allow observing the results of the experimenbts and generate already some supplementary figures.
-In this notebook, the 10 best networks (given validation data error) are selected and their reference saved.
+- The **Results_experiments.ipynb** notebook allows observing the results of the random search and dataset size experiments, and alows generating Supplementary Figure 1.

+- The **Results_model_performance.ipynb** makes a statistical analysis fo the performance fo the bagged 10 best models.

-- Then, run the **Results_predictions.ipynb (this is the most interesting notebook)** to generate all the other figures and the analysis presented in the paper.
+- The **Results_predictions.ipynb** allows generating all the other figures and the analysis presented in the paper.